apmcleod/met-align/README.md

  * `-s INT` = Use INT as the sub beat length.
 Defaults to 4, as in the paper.
 The value here should be the same as the one given when training the grammar and the beat tracking HMM, and when running evaluation.
  * `-b INT` = Use INT as the beam size.
 Defaults to 200, as in the paper.
  * `-L DOUBLE` = Set the local grammar weight alpha.
 Defaults to 2/3, as in the paper.
+ * `-c` = Do not use the Rule of Congruence (described in the SMC paper).
+If you use this option, also make the beam much larger, at least `-b 500`.
+ * `-X` = Force the model to output results for pieces with time signature changes and irregular time signatures.
+By default, such files are skipped because the model cannot output either.

 Arguments important for special case of leave-one-out cross validation:
  * `-x` = Extract the trees of the song for testing from the loaded grammar when testing.